 Concourse E is closed and slated for demolition.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

 If sleeping in Milwaukee Airport does not appeal to you, there are hotels near the airport:

 - Best Western Plus Milwaukee Airport Hotel & Conference Center – (4 minutes from the airport) Free 24-hour airport shuttle is available. » Check Rates

-- Super 8 Milwaukee Airport – (4 minutes from the airport) Free 24-hour airport shuttle is available. » Check Rates
+- Super 8 Milwaukee Airport – (4 minutes from the airport) Free airport shuttle is available from 4:00AM – 12:00AM. » Check Rates

 - Hilton Garden Inn Milwaukee Airport – (5 minutes from the airport) Free 24-hour airport shuttle is available.
 For airport pick-up, use the courtesy phone in the baggage claim area and wait by the center median outside of Baggage Claim #4. » Check Rates